dedis/popstellar/be1-go/docs/README.md

 On a higher level of abstraction, a client may publish messages or subscribe for messages on a *channel*.
 You may think of a channel as a topic which stores events that occur over time.
-For instance, every LAO is denoted by a unique channel (also called the root channel) and contains messages about all events that occur within it, for example, the creation of an election, a roll call.
+For instance, every LAO is denoted by a unique channel (also called the LAO channel) and contains messages about all events that occur within it, for example, the creation of an election, a roll call.
 A channel may have sub channels associated with it.
 For instance, a LAO may have a sub-channel for the elections where all messages associated